 If the report from the oft-reliable Windows Central (opens in new tab) is accurate, then it suggests that earlier whispers around Microsoft's plans for its next-generation Xbox consoles could be on the money.

-The forthcoming overhaul to the Xbox One, codenamed "Scarlett" inside the company consists of two separate consoles known internally as "Anaconda" and "Lockhart" which will purportedly both forgo the physical disc drive in favour of digital downloads and streaming subscriptions.
+The forthcoming overhaul to the Xbox One, codenamed "Scarlett" inside the company consists of two separate consoles known internally as "Anaconda" (that's the Xbox Series X) and "Lockhart" which will purportedly both forgo the physical disc drive in favour of digital downloads and streaming subscriptions.

 The first of these – "Anaconda" – is expected to be the successor of the current flagship, the Xbox One X. This next-generation console will have improved hardware, processors and graphics from AMD.